ariframadhani/laravel-search/README.md

 # Laravel Search

+## Version : 2.0

+What's new:
+1. Add "with" method for relationship column
+2. Now you can use simple code to get the result of the search
+2. The "on" method has been removed, changed to "with" method (for relationship)

 ## Description

 Search class app without installing vendors and providers.
 This search app will integerated with your Eloquent Models.
 Please check the usage section for more details.

 ## How To Use